cosmonaut/pycmpfit/README.md

 Documentation:
 =====

-A link for documentation is coming soon...
+See tests/unittests.py for example usage scenarios.
+More documentation and examples may be added later.